-The catch by species taken within and beyond New Zealand fisheries waters is summarised in Table 1 and catch by gear type for 2010 is provided in Table 2 and Figure 1.
+The catch of the main species taken within and beyond New Zealand fisheries waters is summarised in Table 1 and catch by gear type for 2011 is provided in Table 2 and Figure 1.
 Since 2002, skipjack catches taken by purse seine have comprised the greatest part of the catch of all tuna species, both inside and outside New Zealand fisheries waters.
-Outside New Zealand fisheries waters, yellowfin makes up most of the balance, but are rarely part of the purse seine catch inside New Zealand fisheries waters.
-The purse-seine fishery inside New Zealand fisheries waters is exclusively targeted on free schools of skipjack.
+Outside New Zealand fisheries waters, yellowfin makes up most of the balance, but are rarely part of the purse seine catch inside New Zealand fisheries waters inside New Zealand fisheries waters are rarely part of the purse seine catch inside New Zealand fisheries waters.
+The purse-seine fishery inside New Zealand fisheries waters exclusively targets free schools of skipjack.

 Albacore are the second largest component of the tuna catch, and are taken mostly by troll gear, but also by longline.
-More than 96% of longline caught albacore in each year is bycatch.
-Some longline effort is targeted at albacore in each year, but has accounted for between 0.2% (in 2008) and 3.7% (in 2006) of catch by weight since 2006.
+Although economically important to longline fishers in New Zealand, more than 96% of longline caught albacore in each year is bycatch.
 In contrast, effectively all (more than 99.99% annually) of troll caught albacore is targeted (Table 3).
 Troll gear also takes a small amount of skipjack with occasional catches of other tuna species.